Call Us

 Anxiety can be uncomfortable and many people fall into the trap of avoiding the thing or situation they fear in order to avoid the anxiety.
 For example, you may avoid going to lectures because you don’t want to walk into a room full of strangers staring at you.
 Rather than avoiding lectures altogether, try getting there early to miss the rush so you get in a ‘safe’ routine.

-By avoiding situations you’re anxious about, you don’t deal with the anxiety itself which means it can get worse.
-By facing your fears, you will gradually adjust to the thing you’re worried about and reduce your unease.
+By avoiding situations you’re anxious about, you don’t deal with the anxiety itself, which means it can get worse.
+By facing your fears, you'll gradually adjust to the thing you’re worried about and reduce your unease.

 Plan ahead

-A big source of anxiety for university students is their workload, especially since it is likely to be the first time you’re managing it entirely on your own.
+A big source of anxiety for university students is their workload, especially since it's likely to be the first time you’re managing it entirely on your own.

 Take steps to help yourself by not leaving things until the last minute.
 Make a work schedule, give yourself plenty of time for each assignment and stick to your plan.
 This means that you won’t be rushing or trying to do too much at once, which will help you feel more relaxed and in control of your workload.